nushackers/nushackers-site/_posts/2011-08-24-nus-hackers-news-plans-and-events-for-the-new-semester.md

 ---
 layout: post

-title: NUS Hackers: News, Plans, and Events For The New Semester
+title: "NUS Hackers: News, Plans, and Events For The New Semester"
 date: 2011-08-24 23:14
 author: ejames
 comments: true